 If cats do burn themselves on a heat source, first aid will be required.
 To tend to a cat’s burns inflicted by a heat source:

-- Gently remove your cat from the radiator or heater.
+- Carefully remove your cat from the radiator or heater

-- Apply cool water to the impacted area.
+- Apply cool water to the affected area.
 Do not just pour or spray the water.
-Immerse your cat in water, or use a damp cloth.
+Immerse your cat in water or use a damp cloth

-- Continue this process for around 20 minutes.
+- Continue this process for about 20 minutes

 - Dry your cat.
-Patting them with kitchen towel is best.
+Patting them with kitchen towel is recommended

-- Apply aloe vera gel to the affected area to help your cat heal.
+- Apply aloe vera gel to help your cat heal more quickly

-- Monitor your cat for signs of discomfort, and react accordingly.
+- Monitor your cat for signs of discomfort

 Heat sources must always be handled with care around cats.
-Your pet will look to stay cozy, whatever it takes.
-This places responsibility for their safety on your shoulders.
+Your pet will look to stay warm and cozy, whatever it takes.
+This places responsibility for his safety on your shoulders.

-Limit your cat’s direct contact with a heat source, and provide protection where applicable.
-This will keep your cat cozy and safe throughout the winter months.
+Limit your cat’s direct contact with a heat source and provide him with protection where applicable.
+This will keep your cat warm and safe throughout the colder winter months.